 Recommended repairs should be practical and commensurate with the nature and cause of inadequacy and the seriousness of its consequences.

 Recommending underpinning when the distress is cosmetic only is not, in my opinion, commensurate with the nature and cause of inadequacy and the seriousness of its consequences.

 The engineer should provide options

-The key word is “options”, not “options”.
+The keyword is “options”, not “option”.
 Assuming no structural safety issues, underpinning may be an option, but it is hardly a requirement.
 More practical options include improving drainage, installing root barriers between deciduous trees and the foundation, installing an automatic foundation watering system, adding movement joints in brick veneer panels, making cosmetic repairs only, and the most popular option: living with the distress.